-You’ll find videos of Ella (Clarion), Jaidon (guitar and bass) and Abbie (harp) sharing their journey with NOYO, as well as their experience of auditioning in the Apply section of our website.
+Ella (Clarion), Jaidon (guitar and bass), Abbie (harp) and Lizzie (violin) share their journey with NOYO, as well as their experience of auditioning here.

 ‘The Umbrella’, our first commission, was composed by Liam Taylor-West for and with NOYO South-West musicians.
 It won a British Composer Award in 2018.

 Liam said: “Our fine-tuning in rehearsals gave the whole piece a truly collaborative feel.
 Thank you for helping me decide which bits to leave in, and which to chuck!”